eternaldensity/Sandcastle-Builder/Ye API.md

 ## Boosts

 **ALWAYS** add new boosts to the end.
 Existing boosts can however be replaced by new ones.
-Boosts can be accssed either by Molpy.Boosts[ALIAS] or Molpy.BoostsById[ID]
+Boosts can be accessed either by Molpy.Boosts[ALIAS] or Molpy.BoostsById[ID]

 What                  | Type    |   | Use and comments
 ----------------------|---------|---|-----------------